 What Will You Learn?

-- Unit 2: Drama and prose post-1900.
+- Unit 2: Drama and Prose post-1900.
 The second module analyses meanings within prose and drama texts and explores the significance of cultural and contextual influences on writers and readers.
 This module requires students to respond critically and creatively to texts.
-Texts studied include the 2009 state-of-the-nation play Jerusalem by Jez Butterworth and Angela Carter’s gothic retelling of fairy tales in The Bloody Chamber and Other Stories (1979) collection.
+Texts studied include the 1947 critically acclaimed play A Streetcar Named Desire by Tennessee Williams and Angela Carter’s gothic retelling of fairy tales in The Bloody Chamber and Other Stories (1979) collection.

 - Unit 2: The Gothic.
 The second module involves studying Gothic literature; analysing how writers shape meanings and understanding the contexts in which literary texts are written and received.
 You will read a range of texts in the Gothic genre and engage with a comparative study of Angela Carter’s The Bloody Chamber and Other Stories (1979) and Bram Stoker’s Dracula (1897).

 - Unit 3: Literature post-1900 (Non-Examined assessment/coursework).
 The coursework consists of a study of three literary texts, which will include one drama text, one prose text and one poetry text.
 You will write one comparative essay and one close reading essay.
 There is an element of independent and guided study.
-Text choices in the past have included Irvine Welsh’s novel Trainspotting (1993), Pat Barker’s novel Double Vision (2003), Kamila Shamsie’s novel Home Fire (2017); the poetry of Dan O’Brien’s (2017), Sylvia Plath (1965), Jo Shapcott (2010) and Ted Hughes (1970); the drama text choice revisits Jez Butterworth’s Jerusalem (2009).
+Text choices in the past have included Irvine Welsh’s novel Trainspotting (1993), Pat Barker’s novel Double Vision (2003), Kamila Shamsie’s novel Home Fire (2017); the poetry of Dan O’Brien’s (2017), Sylvia Plath (1965), Jo Shapcott (2010) and Ted Hughes (1970); the drama text choice revisits Tennessee Williams’s A Streetcar Named Desire (1947).

 - Enhance your independent research skills with our Extended Project Qualification Xtra.